Mossa Bildner: Background

 Bildner grew up in Rio de Janeiro where she was exposed to a wide variety of music.
 In her teens she attended Umbanda and Candomble ceremonies and formed a lifelong love of the Afro-Brazilian styles.
 Bildner studied Opera Performance at the Conservatorio Santa Cecilia in Rome, Italy, graduating in 1983.
 Her tutors included Yolanda Magnoni, Franco Mannino, and Luigi Ricci.
-She continued her vocal studies in London with Vera Rosza and Robert Southerland, in Vienna with Tito Gobbi and Sena Jurinac, and at the Mozarteum in Salzburg.
+She continued her vocal studies in London with Vera Rózsa and Robert Southerland, in Vienna with Tito Gobbi and Sena Jurinac, and at the Mozarteum in Salzburg.
 Bildner went on to perform at the English National Opera, Welsh National Opera, Scottish Opera, and elsewhere in Europe, including two years as a member at the Theater Augsburg.
 After arriving in New York in 1990, Henry Threadgill heard Bildner sing and invited her to record with his ensemble Very Very Circus.
 She appears on Too Much Sugar for a Dime (Axiom, 1993), Song Out of My Trees (Black Saint, 1993), and Carry the Day (Columbia, 1994) after which, with Threadgill's encouragement, she left the group to embark on her own projects.